TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 This is one of the most common one used besides the English only one.

-With this Custom Format you will only get Movies/TV Shows in their original language.
+With this Custom Format you will get only the Movie/TV Show with the original language.

 For this we're going to make use of so called reverse scoring.